 Burdock - Arctium lappa

 This Burdock (Arctium lappa) monograph is an excerpt from the first edition of Dr. Sharol's book "Herbal Medicine From The Heart of The Earth."
 You can purchase the 2020, third edition of this book with an expanded materia medica/monograph section, herbal formulas and directions on making herbal products in Dr. Sharol's Book Store.
 You receive free shipping in the USA.
+The expanded 3rd edition materia medica, and additional herbal tidbits are also available as a kindle ebook at Amazon and details on this e-book are here.

 Burdock - Arctium lappa in the Asteraceae or Aster family